How was your first time here in Umeå? Moving to a new city, starting a new program?

 The classmates from all over the world.

 What has been the hardest?

 The huge amount of scientific articles could bore you to death.
-It´s important to motivate yourself and go through them anyways.
+It's important to motivate yourself and go through them anyways.
 Having a Bachelor of Arts, it was sometimes hard to move away from practical tasks and questions and to dig into the literature.

 Which modules have been most interesting?

-My absolute favorite so far was Strategizing in Business Development.
+My absolute favourite so far was Strategizing in Business Development.
 We were working together with a local Gas Station Company trying to implement some strategic changes.
 Therefore, we could apply our knowledge to a „live"-case and learnt a lot about working in (and with) a Swedish company as well.

 How does the contact with the teachers work?

 Mostly, very uncomplicated.
 If you have a question, you can ask your teachers directly.

 Have you been on exchange studies abroad within the program or are you planning to apply?